EnergyInnovation/eps-docs/docs/models/china-igdp.md

 The China (2022, iGDP) Energy Policy Simulator may be used on this website through your web browser, and a download of the full version is available upon request.
 Please submit your request through this [online form](https://wkf.ms/3hIh7YF).

-## Documentation

-Documentation of the model is available [here](https://docs.energypolicy.solutions/).
-Documentation is not specific to any model version and therefore applies to both U.S. and China (2022, iGDP) versions of the Energy Policy Simulator.

 ## Acknowledgement of Contributors and Reviewers
 The China (2022, iGDP) Energy Policy Simulator was adapted by iGDP and Energy Innovation.
 It is one of two national-level China Energy Policy Simulators.